Want to make the most of your search traffic?

 The best way to do that?
 Quality content, and lots of it.

-This begins with a serious understanding of who exactly your target audience is and the questions they struggle with.
+As I’ve mentioned before, great content begins with a deep understanding of who your target audience is, their goals, and the unique challenges they face.

-A good place to start is Google itself.
-The next type you type in a query, scroll down to the bottom of the page and find the “related questions” box.
-This will show you what kinds of related queries are commonly conducted.
+Start researching keywords by visiting Google.
+Then, type in a query, scroll to the bottom of the page and find the “related questions” box.
+Here you’ll find a list of related queries people “usually ask.”

 Another personal favorite of mine is Answer the Public.
 Just type in your keyword (I’m sticking with cowboy boots for this example), and the site will generate tons of possible search queries and questions.